How is a health insurance claim assessed?

 We make it as easy as possible to submit your claim, but behind the scenes, our team is working to process your payments as fast as possible.
 We spoke with nib’s Head of Claims and Policy Admin, Bridget Wilks, about how your claim is assessed and what’s involved.

 Ways to claim

 Firstly, let’s cover how you can claim.
 Many registered Extras providers will provide on-the-spot claiming facilities, so you can simply swipe your nib membership card and be on your way.
-If on-the-spot claiming isn’t available, we’ve also made easy photo claiming available through the nib app or Online Services – which can be accessed from your computer, phone or tablet.
+If on-the-spot claiming isn’t available, we’ve also made easy photo claiming available through the nib app or member account – which can be accessed from your computer, phone or tablet.
 You can also lodge a claim by mail.